apache/pekko/docs/src/main/paradox/serialization.md

 more control over the schema evolution of your messages, but it requires more work to develop and maintain the mapping between serialized representation and domain representation.

-Akka itself uses Protocol Buffers to serialize internal messages (for example cluster gossip messages).
+Pekko itself uses Protocol Buffers to serialize internal messages (for example cluster gossip messages).

 ## Usage

 ### Configuration

-For Akka to know which `Serializer` to use for what, you need to edit your configuration: in the `pekko.actor.serializers`-section, you bind names to implementations of the @apidoc[serialization.Serializer](Serializer) you wish to use, like this:
+For Pekko to know which `Serializer` to use for what, you need to edit your configuration: in the `pekko.actor.serializers`-section, you bind names to implementations of the @apidoc[serialization.Serializer](Serializer) you wish to use, like this: